active-logic/uta/Documentation/Notes/Notes.md

 In the case of a new project, we install the howl package.
 Then the expectation is that the howl root should be auto-generated
 => Works via UPM; expected to work via normal package install.

+After making a new project I want to create a howl source source file.
+I expect the file to by default compile correctly.
+So the correct default is "export enabled".

+However visual studio is not a good environment to edit howl source.

+So there are things to do before howling.

+1) Howl needs visual studio code or atom to work properly.
+We recommend atom.
+[GET] (but skip if VS code is preferred and installed)
+2) You need the howl language pack to use Howl with atom [GET] (but skip if vs code is preferred and installed)
+4) Let's create the Howl root [OK]
+5) We noticed that you already have cs files.
+Shall we convert your files now? (your cs files will not be modified).
+6) Your project is not in source control.
+To protect your files we strongly recommend you enable source control [Don't care]
+7) You are all set.
+Howl is a community project.
+You can support the developer by making a donation.
+Would you like to send us a tip?
+8) You can also support us by getting one of our recommended assets [VISIT]
+9) Spread the word and help us make howl bigger!

 ## Verbose mode for file sync operations

 Enabled...